yurimiva/Univeristy-notes/C0mpu73r_n37w0rk5/7h30ry/C0mput3r_n3tw0rk5_7h30ry.md

 There is an important problem: **How long will it take to detect the collision?** It will depend on the worst case scenario it takes for the propagation signal to reach the station that sent the frame.

 ### I need to find a good source for Manchester Encoding...
 I hate the way the professor explains I swear

+Now it is time to see how these principles apply to real systems.
+Many of the designs for personal, local, and metropolitan area networks have been standardized under the name of **IEEE 802**.
+A few have survived but many have not; and the most important survivors are **802.3** (**Ethernet**) and **802.11** (**wireless LAN**).

+Two kinds of Ethernet exist: **classic Ethernet**, which solves the multiple access problem using the techniques seen in this chapter; and **switched Ethernet**, in which devices called **switches** are used to connect different computers.
+It is important to note that, while they are both referred to as Ethernet, they are quite different: classic Ethernet is the original form, while switched Ethernet is what Ethernet has transformed in **fast Ethernet**(100 Mbps), **gigabit Ethernet**(1000 Mbps), and **10 gigabit Ethernet**(10000 Mbps).
+In practice, only switched Ethernet is used nowadays.
+(Halsall is even out of production, why does the professor make us study from it?
+It's fucking obsolete dang)